Do you want to know more?

 Bike: 5 hours and 30 minutes after the final wave start.

-Run: 8 hours and 30 minutes after the final wave start.
+Run: 9 hours after the final wave start.

-Total Time Cut-off: The race will officially end 8 hours and 30 minutes after the final wave.
-Each athlete will have 8 hours and 30 minutes to complete the race.
-Any athlete that takes longer than 8 hours and 30 minutes to complete the race will receive a DNF and will not be eligible for age group awards.
-Additionally, athletes that are in an earlier wave and finish before the final course cut-off but take longer than 8 hours and 30 minutes to complete the race will receive a DNF
+Total Time Cut-off: The race will officially end 9 hours after the final wave.
+Each athlete will have 9 hours to complete the race.
+Any athlete that takes longer than 9 hours to complete the race will receive a DNF and will not be eligible for age group awards.
+Additionally, athletes that are in an earlier wave and finish before the final course cut-off but take longer than 9 hours to complete the race will receive a DNF

 20. Will family members and/or friends be allowed into the medical tent to look for their athlete?